pulpcovers/alphabetical-tags-list/readme.txt

 1. Upload the plugin folder to /wp-content/plugins/
 2. Activate the plugin through “Plugins → Installed Plugins”
-3. Add the shortcode [alphabetical_tags_list] to any page or post — or call the function in your theme.
+3. Add the shortcode [alphabetical_tags] to any page or post — or call the function in your theme.

 == Frequently Asked Questions ==

 = Can I style the output? =
 Yes.
-Add a custom class using the “class” attribute, then style it in your theme’s CSS.
+Use the shortcode attributes for basic styling:

+* `heading_size` — font size for letter headings (default: 24px)
+* `tag_size` — font size for tag names (default: 14px)

+For more advanced styling, the plugin outputs HTML with consistent CSS classes you can target in your theme's
+stylesheet:

+* `.atl-container` — outer wrapper
+* `.atl-jump-nav` — sticky letter navigation bar
+* `.atl-jump-link` — individual letter links in the navigation
+* `.atl-letter-section` — wrapper for each letter group
+* `.atl-letter-heading` — the letter heading (A, B, C, etc.)
+* `.atl-tags-grid` — the grid of tags within each letter
+* `.atl-tag-item` — individual tag wrapper
+* `.atl-tag-link` — the tag link
+* `.atl-tag-count` — the post count in parentheses

 = Does this plugin add any settings pages? =
 No. It’s intentionally lightweight — everything is controlled via shortcode attributes.